 A wood cutting board is one of the most actively used kitchenware items in your home.
 In order to keep it looking great, and remain a long lasting accessory in your kitchen, it’s important that you give your cutting board the proper care it requires.
 Click here to download our care sheet.

 To avoid bacteria, it’s important that you wash your cutting board immediately after use.
 Wipe the cutting board with hot soapy water, rinse it with hot water only and just wipe it dry with a clean dish towel.
-Store the cutting board in an upright position and in a dry area.
+Store in a dry area.

 Disinfect & deodorize using vinegar